Keep Content From Being All Things to All People with Buyer Stages

 If your content is all things to all people, you’re doing it wrong.
 You’ll know it deep in your soul because it will feel wrong.
-For the less woo-woo inclined, Google Analytics won’t sugarcoat anything when you’re doing content wrong.
-Just look at how your content is performing.

 In a business world overrun by jargon like “disruption” and “innovation,” there is something undeniably soothing about holding on to traditions.
 First invented by advertising advocate Elias St. Elmo Lewis in 1898, marketing funnels are still, in fact, being used today.

-Marketing funnels and buying stages are used interchangeably as they describe the same foundational concepts of marketing.
-Since these marketing concepts have been around for over a century, you will see tons of name variations with the stages of the buyer’s journey.
-Stage names will vary widely, yet the foundational ideas will remain the same.
+Funnels and buying stages are used interchangeably as they describe the same foundational concepts of marketing.
+Since these concepts have been around for over a century, you will see tons of name variations based on the stages of the buyer’s journey.

-In 1898, Elias gave us the AIDA model, which includes these four buyer stages:
+In 1898, Elias gave us the AIDA Model, which includes these four buyer stages:

 1. Attention – Top of the funnel (Early Stage)